-Program Director: B. Mariotz
+Program Director: E. Mariotz

 Advancements in technology and globalization of the marketplace make the fashion industry an ever-changing, challenging place to work.
-This billion-dollar industry needs bright, talented executives to guide the rapid pace of today’s technological revolution.
+This trillion -dollar industry needs bright, talented executives to guide the rapid pace of today’s technological revolution.
 Skilled managers are required to deal with an increasingly complex variety of products and manufacturing techniques and tasks, such as planning product lines months before they will appear in the stores.
 Once developed, new products must be sourced globally and then delivered to the consumer within a very short period of time.

 The Fashion Merchandising and Management program exposes students to the diverse career opportunities in this burgeoning field.